sitepoint/debian-image-builder/README.md

 Note: Do *not* export EC2_URL or any other endpoint variable. euca2ools includes the various AWS endpoints in the included configuration files (which debian-image-builder will deploy automatically provided EC2_REGION is set correctly.
-In my testing exporting EC2_URL will result in failure of some euca2ools commands, even if correct!
+In my testing, exporting EC2_URL will result in failure of some euca2ools commands, even if correct!